sentenial/developer-docs/pages/prodNuapay/np_cancelmandate.md

 ## API Details

+Your payers may contact you and request that you cancel their mandate/DDI.
+* When this happens, you can use the Cancel Mandate service.
+This is a merchant-initiated mandate/DDI cancelation.
+* In the Bacs scheme, payers also have the option to contact their bank and request a cancelation.
+This is a payer-initiated cancelation; in this case the DDI cancelation is automated (see the following section).
-It is only possible to cancel a mandate/DDI that is in `ACTIVE` status.
+* It is only possible to cancel a mandate/DDI that is in `ACTIVE` status.

 When you cancel a mandate/DDI: